mjon/WildCounts/_count/gear/gear-up-good-apps.md

 #### **Alternative** Camera

 Apple’s Camera app is fine for most situations, as is the default Android camera.
 Just watch your autofocus and autoexposure.
-The iNaturalist app also connects into your devices camera, but lacks the controls of a camera app like Camera+.
+The iNaturalist app also connects into your device's camera, but lacks the controls of a camera app like Camera+.

 ---